What are interest rates and who sets them?

 - Cutting back on expensive coffee drinks and eating out

-- Staying home for family move night instead of going out
+- Staying home for family movie night instead of going out

 - Taking a fun staycation instead of travelling somewhere